ethanp/programming/Educational/XCode/StanfordFall2013/DyanamicMatchismo/readme.md

 Concrete Next Steps to Persue
 -----------------------------
-* Animate flipping PlayingCardView
+* Make `addCard()` method for BaseViewController
+* Draw the `SetCard`s with Bezier curves
 * Have more than one PlayingCardView in the PlayingCardViewController
-* Draw the `SetCard`s with Bezier curves

 OVERALL
 -------